h2oai/deepwater/docs/system-wide-installation.md

 1. Get CUDA Files:

-	CUDA can be obtained directly  nVIDIA, which requires a registration.
-You can obtain these files from by going to the nVIDIA web site or using the CLI.
+	CUDA can be obtained directly  NVIDIA, which requires a registration.
+You can obtain these files from by going to the NVIDIA web site or using the CLI.

 	**Via Web Site**